lanl-ocs/laghos-sample-dataset/README.md

 Schema and Statistics
 =

-Here is a quick metadata dump of the sample parquet file.
+A quick metadata dump of the sample parquet file.

 ```
 File path:  xx_036785.parquet